Scifabric/pybossa/doc/user/overview.rst

-creating a Project <tutorial>`, as you will understand how to create the task presenter, which is basically adding some HTML skeleton to load the task data, input fields to get the answer of the users, and some JavaScript to make it to work.
+creating a Project <tutorial>`, as you will understand how to create the task presenter, which is basically adding some HTML skeleton to load the task data, input fields to get the answer of the users, and some JavaScript to make it work.

 Using PyBossa API from the command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~